zyinghua/yinghua-website/_posts/2024-06-27-understanding-diffusion-models.md

 \nabla_{\mathbf{z}_t} \log p_\theta (\mathbf{z}_t) = - \frac{1}{\sqrt{1 - \bar{\alpha}_t}} \epsilon_\theta (\mathbf{z}_t) \tag{58}
 $$

-Where $\epsilon_\theta$ is our noise-predictor model.
+Where $\epsilon_\theta$ is the noise-predictor model.
 Then, by substituting into the score function, we have:

 $$
 \begin{align}